-- Place all of the ingredients (except the coconut milk) into a medium sized pot and bring to a boil over medium heat.
+Place all of the ingredients (except the coconut milk) into a medium sized pot and bring to a boil over medium heat.

-- Once boiling, reduce to a simmer, and cover.
+Once boiling, reduce to a simmer, and cover.
 Allow it to sit for 20-25 minutes, or until the squash and cauliflower are very soft.

-- Transfer the pot ingredients and the coconut milk into a high speed blender and run until smooth.
+Transfer the pot ingredients and the coconut milk into a high speed blender and run until smooth.
 Taste, and add additional seasonings if desired.

-- Pour into serving bowls, and garnish with coconut milk.
+Pour into serving bowls, and garnish with coconut milk.

+*Yes, you can use purple cauliflower as well, but the color of the soup will probably be brown instead of orange. *Or sub in your favorite curry powder.
+You can sub sweet potato, butternut squash, or any sweet fall squash for the pumpkin and acorn squash in the recipe.
 Spider web: draw several concentric circles on the surface of the soup.
 Then, using a knife or a toothpick, drag the lines from the center out toward the edges to create a web design.